Juphex/LLM_RAG/README.md

 - **Speed & Memory:** They are very fast to compute because they are pre-trained and stored in memory.
 - **Interpretability & User's attention:** This method retrieves only a top-k amount of similar rules, which can be shown to the user.
 First, this is more interpretable than a black-box model.
 Second, the user can focus on the most relevant rules and ignore the rest.
 Therefore, there is no "blind trust" or "black-box" problem.

-## Retrieval Augmented Generation (RAG) & LLMs
+## Retrieval Augmented Generation (RAG) & Large-Language-Models (LLMs)
 Since the embeddings are not able to understand the meaning of a word or sentence, we can use a LLM to generate answers.
 The LLM can generate answers given a question and a context.
 The context can be the whole document or a chunk of it.
 The LLM can be fine-tuned on the Formula Student Rules or any other corpus.

-How a basic RAG pipeline would look:
+How a basic RAG pipeline would look like:
 ```mermaid
 graph LR
     subgraph PreprocessingLlamaIndex